How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Best Time to Sleep

-Not just the length but also the timing of your sleep plays an important role.
+Not only the length, but also the timing of your sleep, plays an important role.

 Therefore, rest and sleep should ideally occur between sunset and sunrise.